Galeb-class minelayer: Eso

 Following the June 1942 collision with Oriole, Eso returned to service on 30 July, escorting Istria from Trapani to Tripoli alongside Giuseppe Dezza where they were joined by Selve for the remainder of the voyage to Benghazi.
 On 12 August, Eso escorted the steamer Paolina on its first leg from Tripoli to Palermo, and handed over the escort to Sagittario, after which Paolina struck a mine and sank off Sfax in Tunisia.
 On 15 and 16 August, Eso escorted the tanker Ennio from Tripoli to Benghazi, and followed this by accompanying the German steamer Kreta from Benghazi to Tobruk between 29 and 31 August.
 During the latter voyage both ships were unsuccessfully attacked by Allied aircraft.
 Eso escorted the steamer Ascianghi from Benghazi to Tobruk between 15 and 19 September, and also escorted her between Tobruk and Tripoli between 27 September and 2 October.

 From 12 to 14 October, Eso and Oriole escorted Tripolino from Benghazi to Tobruk, and between 21 and 24 October Eso accompanied the steamer Siculo from Benghazi to Tripoli.
 British aircraft unsuccessfully attacked the motor vessel Col Di Lana near Misurata in Libya while she was being escorted by Eso and the Spica-class torpedo boat Partenope between Benghazi and Tripoli on 10 and 11 October.
 On 16 and 17 November, Eso escorted the steamers Giuseppe Leva and Salona from Buerat in Libya to Tripoli.
 On 24 and 25 November, Eso was escorting the steamer Algerino between Tripoli and Buerat when the latter was damaged in an Allied air attack on 25 November.
 Eso attempted to tow the crippled steamer, but she sank the following day off Zliten in Libya.
 On 19 January 1943, Eso and the Palestro-class torpedo boat San Martino were escorting the steamer Edda from Tripoli to Trapani when the steamer was torpedoed by the British U-class submarine HMS Unbroken.
 Eso and San Martino unsuccessfully chased Unbroken, but during the night of 19/20 January Royal Navy aircraft torpedoed and sank both Edda and Eso 7 km east of Djerba Island off the Tunisian coast.

 Post-war Yugoslav service

 Vergada remained in service with the Royal Yugoslav Navy-in-exile for the rest of the war, and having been renamed Orao she was delivered to the post-war Yugoslav Navy at Split in August 1945.
 She was renamed Pionir soon after.
 Almost 3,000 mines had been laid in Yugoslav coastal waters during the war, and all available minesweepers – including Pionir – were engaged in clearing them.
-She was renamed Zelengora in 1955, and was deleted from the naval register in 1962 and scrapped shortly thereafter.
+She was renamed Zelengora in 1955, and was stricken from the naval register in 1962 and scrapped shortly thereafter.